 Above all best and most importantly be yourself around them.
 Much too often we worry about if we are doing and saying things in the right way.

 With this in mind, the patients do not want us to treat them as if we need to be walking on eggshells around them.
-It’s of the utmost importance that we allow our words and actions to reflect what’s in our heart.
+It’s of the utmost importance that we allow our words and actions to reflect what’s in our hearts.

 Remember sweet friend, what our cancer patient needs above all else at this time in their lives are compassion and genuine caring.
+Reassure them that God’s got this and it’s going to be ok!

 You may also enjoy reading: